kytos/documentation/tutorials/napps/switch_l3_part1.rst

 Whether your switch found a destination or not, the flow installed on the previous step will work only for new incoming packets.
-There is still need to handle this particular packet that generated the Packet In event.
+There is still need to handle this particular packet that generated the PacketIn event.

-Create a Packet Out with the content of the Packet In (same buffer_id, in_port and data).
+Create a PacketOut with the content of the PacketIn (same buffer_id, in_port and data).
 If the controller knows the packet destination, then you can send it right away through the proper port.
 If the controller does not know it, then tell the switch to *flood* the packet: send it to all ports except the in_port.